freedomofpress/securedrop-docs/docs/journalist/submissions.rst

    2. In the left sidebar, there should be an entry labeled **# GB Possibly Encrypted**, click it.
       |screenshot_veracrypt_sd_devices_files|
-   3. You will be prompted for the password configured for this USB drive:
+   3. You will be prompted for the password configured for this USB flash drive:

       - Volume type: leave both unchecked
       - PIM: leave empty